1998–99 Buffalo Sabres season: Eastern Conference Finals

 With series tied at 1–1, the two teams traveled south to the Marine Midland Arena in Buffalo for Games 3 and 4.
 Dominik Hasek returned for the Sabres in game three, but it was the away team that netted the first goal, as Maple Leafs forward Yanic Perreault scored at 16:08 of the first period.
 But Buffalo was not to be denied, and they scored three goals in the first 7:38 of the second period.
 Alexander Karpovtsev scored at 13:09 of the second to pull the Maple Leafs to within one, but they could not score the equalizer and Curtis Brown iced the game with an empty-net goal at 19:31 of the third period and the Sabres won, 4–2.
 Dominik Hasek made 24 saves in the victory.

 Buffalo came out flying again in Game 4, holding a 5–0 lead after two periods.
 Hasek's shutout bid was erased when Mats Sundin scored on a penalty shot at 6:59.
 He scored again with 1:57 remaining in the game as Buffalo won, 5–2.
 This time, Hasek made 31 saves.

-In Game 5 at the Air Canada Centre on May 31, the Sabres looked to advance to the Stanley Cup Finals for the first time since 1975.
+In game five at the Air Canada Centre on May 31, the Sabres looked to advance to the Stanley Cup Final for the first time since 1975.
 After a scoreless first period, Steve Sullivan got Toronto on the board first just 33 seconds into the second.
 After goals by Curtis Brown, Kris King and Vaclav Varada, the game was tied 2–2 after two periods.
 Erik Rasmussen broke the tie with a goal at 11:35 of the third period.
 With less than two minutes remaining, the Maple Leafs got a power play and pulled Joseph to get a six-on-four situation, but could not score on Hasek.
 Dixon Ward added a shorthanded empty-net goal with 1:02 remaining as the Sabres went on to win 4–2 and take the series four games to one.
-With the victory, they advanced to the Stanley Cup Finals for the first time since 1975.
+With the victory, they advanced to the Stanley Cup Final for the first time since 1975.